Drixevel-Archive/Chat-Processor/README.md

 A Sourcemod plugin which allows other plugins to add and manage chat related features.

 🍴 This is a fork of [Drixevel's Chat Processor](https://github.com/Drixevel-Archive/Chat-Processor) that uses MultiColors instead of ColorVariables.
-Use it you're having issues with the original.
+Use it if you're having issues with the original.

 ## Installation